weaveworks-liquidmetal/site/docs/tutorial-basics/overview.md

 running in MicroVMs created by `flintlockd` on the bare metal host.
 :::

-In this workshop we will:
+In this workshop we will configured configure your local computer to act as _both_ bare-metal host _and_ a management CAPI cluster.

+#### Part 1 - microvm host:
+We will:
 - :spider_web: Configure a custom virtual network to segregate our virtual devices
 - :electric_plug: Install all required MicroVM host components
   - Firecracker
   - Containerd
   - Flintlock
 - :runner: Start the `flintlockd` service

+#### Part 2 - management cluster:
+We will:
 - :female-office-worker: Use `kind` to create a local kubernetes cluster which will act as our CAPI management cluster
 - :wrench: Install CAPI and CAPMVM on that `kind` cluster